neuroinformatics-unit/gsoc/GSoC-2025/Spikewrap:Extend Spikewrap Functionality(Ajitesh Kumar Singh).md

     Having worked with python for over 2 years, I am confident in my ability to write clean and efficient code.
 I am also a quick learner and can adapt to new technologies quickly
     Experience building production-level applications at
     [NIMHANS Lab](https://www.iiitb.ac.in/media/iiitbangalore-and-nimhans-collaborate-to-deliver-the-tele-manas-app-for-247-mental-health-support) at IIIT-Bangalore has equipped me to handle technical challenges and adapt to evolving project requirements.
+    The desire of proving myself always keeps me motivated to accomplish and tackle new challenges.